jackyzha0/jackyzha0.github.io/content/thoughts/machine-learning.md

             -   many different vantage points of the same object could provide additional training exemplars for cortical learning
             -   offline memory consolidation during sleep and daydreaming can replay the same training session many thousands of times in nonconscious repetitions
     -   the "potemkin village that works well on naturally occurring data, but is exposed as fake when one visits points in space that do not have high probability"
-        -   "A "Potemkin village" signifies any deceptive or false construct, conjured often by cruel regimes, to deceive both those within the land and those peering in from outside."
+        -   "A "Potemkin village" signifies any deceptive or false construct, conjured often by cruel regimes, to deceive both those within the land and those peering in from outside." -> Potemkin Villages in [AI Systems](/posts/ai-systems)
         -   movie village thing

 # Churchland